rewkha/min-ext/README.md

 # Min extended

-This is my fork of [minbrowser](https://github.com/minbrowser/min) with some of small changes, which I did for own confort.
+This is my fork of [minbrowser](https://github.com/minbrowser/min) with some of small changes, which I did for own comfort.
 Most of this changes I'll try to contribute to an original repo, but if you need them right now, you can use this version.

 If you want to contribute, better suggest changes to the original repository.

-### List of changes:
+#### List of changes:

 - electron updated to version 18.2.3 (and Chromium inside to v100)
 - added "Restore closed tab" item in menu